onflow/fcl-js/packages/fcl/README.md

 ```

 The emulated network is running and contains a single *root* account we can use to authorize transactions.
-The private key for this account will need to be consumed by the `dev-wallet`.
+We will connect the private key from this account to the `dev-wallet`.

 ## Start the Dev Wallet

 Create a `scripts` entry in your `package.json` with the following command.
-Copy and paste the private key from your root account in `flow.json` and attached it to the `PK` environment variable.
+Copy and paste the private key from your root account in `flow.json` and attach it to an environment variable named `PK`

 ```json
 {